jameshih/Casper/README.md

 ## Todos

+- [x] UI skeleton
 - [ ] ConnectWallet
 - [ ] Get GHO balance of the connected account
 - [ ] Transact GHO to another account on the same chain
-- [ ] Transat GHO to another account on a different chain via CCIP
+- [ ] Transact GHO to another account on a different chain via CCIP
 - [ ] Errors and callbacks notification UIs